 Sites can often get stuck in development hell during testing periods.
 This happens for a number of reasons:

-- Did not agree a development brief before build – the site falls below your expectations and the agency have to do large pieces of development during testing rather than fixing any bugs or issues.
+- Did not agree a development brief before build – the website falls below your expectations and the agency have to do large pieces of development during testing rather than fixing any bugs or issues.
 You thought you were getting this:

 But got this: